Tech Accelerator

 The future of server hardware

-Servers will remain important, but how the technology is consumed will continue to change, especially with a push toward green data centers.
+Servers will remain important, but how technology is consumed will continue to change, especially with the push toward green data centers and consumption-based pricing.
+Organizations and employees must be knowledgeable about the latest technology to advance in the future.

-John Moore is a writer for TechTarget Editorial covering the CIO role, economic trends and the IT services industry.
+John Moore is a writer for Informa TechTarget covering the CIO role, economic trends and the IT services industry.